pedro-abundio-wang/deep-learning/1 neural-networks-and-deep-learning/Readme.md

 ![](Images/148.png)

 Why do we multipy with 0.01 rather then multiplying with 100 for example?
-What happens if we initialize parameters with zeros or randomly but with big random values?
+What happens if we initialize parameters randomly but with big random values?

 If we are doing a binary classification and the activation in the output layer is sigmoid function or if use tanh activation function in the hidden layers then for a not so high input value these functions get saturated, for a not so big inputs they become constant (they output 0 or 1 for sigmoid or -1 or 1 for tanh function).